 Talk Switch/Output Routing

 Set receiver output signal routing options for talk switch control from a transmitter.
+For more information about using a talk switch with an Axient Digital transmitter, see the talk switch user guide.

 The receiver offers selectable tuning bands to maximize the use of locally available spectrum.